uniibu/docker-bchn/README.md

 # docker-bitcoincash
-Docker Image for Bitcoin Cash using Bitcoin-ABC Client
+Docker Image for Bitcoin Cash using BCHN Client.
+Cross compatible to Bitcoin ABC data before November 15 2020 fork.
+Installing after the fork, a full sync will be required.

 ### Quick Start
 Create a bchd-data volume to persist the bchd blockchain data, should exit immediately.
 The bchd-data container will store the blockchain when the node container is recreated (software upgrade, reboot, etc):